EARTHIIAN/Ayaan-Eusufzai/index.md

 ### About me
 Hello!
-I'm Ayaan, a software developer and the founder of Gevox.
+I'm Ayaan aka EARTHIIAN, a software developer and the founder of Gevox.
 I'm currently actively trying to learn more about programming and you can contact me in discord and email (I've made this a bit short because I don't like leaking much info).
 Discord: 𝘼𝙮𝙖𝙖𝙣#5199 Email: mariolazy123@gmail.com or ayaan.eusufzai@gmail.com

 ### Projects